Sye0x/Sye0x/README.md

 </h3>

 <p align="center">
-Passionate CS student exploring futuristic technologies and building impactful solutions.<br>
+I am a final-year Computer Science student learning about different technologies and understanding my own strengths and weaknesses.<br>
+I want to explore and learn new things to discover what I can do as a programmer.<br>
-Always learning, building, and aiming to leave an inspiring mark in the world of tech.
+My aim is to leave a mark in the tech industry by creating, innovating, and helping others.<br>
 </p>

 ---